unknownindividualpersonnel/ModernSMC/README.md

 When everything is all said and done and ready to go, i'll update this so that people can connect to ModernSMC.

+## Extra info
+Research is being conducted to make newly added information as accurate to historial records as possible.
+Unfortunately, nobody's bothered to archive game prices.

 ## Original README